BodenmillerGroup/cyTOFcompensation/README.md

 This will reproduce, among other plots, the following figures from the paper:
 * Figure 1, C

+2) even_odd.Rmd:
+Assessment of compensation accuracy for single stained beads vs. multiplexed cells.
+Reproduces:
+* Figure 2, C

-2) correlation_analysis.Rmd:
+3) correlation_analysis.Rmd:
 Explore how spillover and compensation affect correlations and phenograph clusters in a cyTOF dataset.
 This will reproduce, among other plots, the following figures from the paper:
 * Figure 3, A-E
 * Figure S4, A-C

-3) spillover_estimation.Rmd:
+4) spillmat_estimation&stability.Rmd:
-Estimates and compares spillover matrices obtained from 11 single stained bead replicates, Fluidigm, and IMC.
+Comparison and stability analysis of spillover matrices obtained from 11 single stained bead replicates, 2 IMC measurements, and Fluidigm.
 Reproduces:
 * Figure S3, B-E
 * Figure S5, B-E

-4) method_comparison.Rmd:
+5) method_comparison.Rmd:
-Compares different methods for spillover estimation (single-cell vs. estimation based, and expected vs. all interactions).
+Compares different methods for spillover estimation.
 Reproduces:
 * Figure S2, B-F

 ## Imaging mass cytometry compensation